aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

 ### Step 2: Apply the terraform configuration

-Before applying our configuration, it's good practice to run `terraform plan` to review the changes that will be made to the infrastructure.
+Before applying our configuration, it's good practice to run `terraform plan` to **review the changes** that will be made to the infrastructure.
+We don't want to break production, do we?

-Run `terraform plan`, you should see an output similar to this:
+OK, run `terraform plan`, you should see an output similar to this:

 ```
 Plan: 3 to add, 0 to change, 0 to destroy.